horar/strata-host-core/host/test/release-testing/gui-testing/Readme.md

 ##Overview
 All tests are contained in the "Tests" folder.
 Each test module may contain multiple test classes, and each test class may contain multiple test functions.

-One should group tests by category by placing them in the appropriate module, and group tests that may be run without additional setup by class (each class sets up the test environment, runs tests alphabetically, and tears down the test environment).
+Group tests by category by placing them in the appropriate module, and group tests that may be run without additional setup by class (each class sets up the test environment, runs tests alphabetically, and tears down the test environment).

 The Test-GUI script runs tests in the following environments:
 * Network enabled, user logged out previously
 * Network disabled, user logged out previously
 * Network enabled, user logged in previously

-One should place test modules into the appropriate main file's TestSuite constructor.
-One may create new test environments by manipulating the environment in the Powershell script and then running the appropriate main file to run tests in that environment.
+Place test modules into the appropriate main file's TestSuite constructor.
+Create new test environments by manipulating the environment in the Powershell script and then running the appropriate main file to run tests in that environment.

 ##Adding Images
 The test suite uses image recognition to find and verify the operation of GUI elements.
 The images are placed in the "\GUIInterface\images" folder.
 It is recommended to convert images to grayscale as much as possible, as they occupy much less space than color images.
 The script "to_greyscale.py" automatically converts all images in the "/GUIInterface/images" folder to grayscale.